 Your health care professional will be able to tell whether your heart muscle is functioning by how well it takes up and uses the different tracers.
 Your health care professional will examine the images to find where the tracer is.
 Viable heart tissue will take in more of the tracer than tissue that’s no longer viable.

 What are the risks of cardiac PET?

-How do I prepare for cardiac PET?
+How do I prepare for the scan?